 This course covers the latter part of the human development process.
 It focuses on psycholosical, cojnitive and environmental factors that shape human behavior from adolescence through the remainder of life.
+Prerequisite: PSYC 2301 or permission by instructor.

 PSYC 2314 Life-Span Growth and Development 3 Hours (3-0)